Overview of Bohmian Mechanics: Preface first edition

 Curiously, the fact that Bohmian mechanics is ignored and remains mainly unexplored is an attractive feature for some adventurous scientists.
 They know that very often \emph{new cutting edge ideas come from outside of the main stream} and find in Bohmian mechanics a useful tool in their research activity.
 On the one hand, it provides an explanation of quantum mechanics, in terms of trajectories, that results to be very useful in explaining the dynamics of quantum systems, being thus also a source of inspiration to look for novel quantum phenomena.
-On the other hand, since it provides an alternative mathematical formulation, Bohmian mechanics offers new computational tools to explore physical scenarios that presently are computationally inaccessible, such as many-particle solutions of the Schr\"odinger equation.
+On the other hand, since it provides an alternative mathematical formulation, Bohmian mechanics offers new computational tools to explore physical scenarios that presently are computationally inaccessible, such as many particle solutions of the Schr\"odinger equation.
 In addition, Bohmian mechanics sheds light on the limits and extensions of our present understanding of quantum mechanics towards other paradigms such as relativity or cosmology, where the internal structure of Bohmian mechanics in terms of well-defined trajectories is very attractive.
-With all these previous motivations in mind, this book provides eight chapters with practical examples showing how Bohmian mechanics helps us in our daily research activity.
+With all these previous motivations in mind, this book provides nine chapters (apart from the introduction in the first chapter) with practical examples showing how Bohmian mechanics helps us in our daily research activity.